slacgismo/pv-validation-hub/valhub/README.md

 Long-term goal is to setup a toplevel docker-compose file to start the entire application from one build command for local development and integration testing.

-To build the API, from the top-level of the repository, run ```docker build --progress=plain --build-arg djangosk='your-secret-key' -t "image-name:Dockerfile" -f valhub/Dockerfile .``` The ```--progress=plain``` flag is not necessary, but useful for debugging.
+To build the API, from the top-level of the repository, run ```docker build --no-cache --progress=plain --build-arg djangosk='your-secret-key' -t "image-name:Dockerfile" -f valhub/Dockerfile .``` The ```--progress=plain``` flag is not necessary, but useful for debugging.

 To run the API and make it accessible from localhost, run ```docker run --name container-name -p 5001:5001 your-image:Dockerfile```